Fala Chen: 2014: Entry into China's TV industry

 Chen acted in her first mainland Chinese drama series, Sound of the Desert, where she played the role of Li Yan.
 It aired in 2014 and was based on the historical romance novel Ballad of the Desert by Tong Hua.

-2019: Entry into the US TV industry
+2019: Entry into the American TV industry

 Shortly after graduating from the Juilliard School, Chen was cast as Jolene in The Undoing alongside Nicole Kidman and Hugh Grant.

 Film

 2009: Newcomer

 In 2009, Chen took her chance at her first female lead role in the movie Turning Point as Michael Tse's girlfriend and Francis Ng's sister.
 Turning Point is a spin-off from the 2009 TVB crime drama E.U., where the character "Laughing Gor", played by Michael Tse, became a household name.

 Chen was nominated for the Best New Performer category at the 29th Hong Kong Film Awards for her role in Turning Point.